myPOS blog Tips

 Next, let’s take a closer look at what types of credit cards you can get.

-These types of credit cards offer you credits for goods or services.
-These can range anything from airline travel, hotel stays, and even cashback.
+• Rewards: offers credits for goods or services.
+These can range anything from airline travel, to hotel stays, and even cashback.
 The rewards you receive will depend on how much you spend with the corollary that the more you spend, the higher the rewards you earn.

-Although these types of cards usually come with a higher annual fee, they offer perks that don’t really come with regular credit cards.
+• Premium: although these types of cards usually come with higher annual fees, they offer perks that don’t really come with regular credit cards.
 With such cards, you could enjoy special events, concierge services, access to airport lounges, additional insurance coverage, and even retail.

-A large retailer or store usually issues this type of card.
+• Retail: issued usually by a large retailer or store.
 It is usually specifically limited to making purchases at that retailer and it often gives the cardholder a discount on the first purchase.

-Secured cards are usually issued in the US and are mainly used by people with lower credit scores.
+• Secured: usually issued in the US and are mainly used by people with lower credit scores.
 In order to use your card, you need to prove that you have the funds first.
 This means that you’ll need to put down a cash deposit before you can use this type of card at retailers or stores.
+On the other hand, unsecured credit cards don’t come with any obligations when it comes to security deposits or collateral.

 There are many benefits of credit cards and some drawbacks.
-So, if you’re thinking of applying for a card, keep the following in mind:
+So, if you’re thinking of applying for a card, keep the following list of advantages and disadvantages in mind.

 Pros and cons of credit cards

-Below, you’ll find some of the primary advantages of using a credit card:
+Below, you’ll find some of the main advantages of using a credit card.

 Accidents happen all the time and more often than not, they’re unexpected.
 If you don’t have a large savings fund, credit cards can be really useful if your car breaks down and you need an emergency fix or another type of emergency crops up that you have to deal with.

-You can rest assured that your unexpected situation will be addressed while paying the amount off in installments at a later date.
+You can rest assured that your unexpected situation will be addressed while paying the amount off in instalments at a later date.

 If you have a lot of debt and you’re looking for ways to manage it, a credit card can come in handy.